-Last week we let you know this post was late.
-But it was worth the wait.
-Today on our Blogtour we have Deborah from Sprouting Jube Jube.
-She will teach you how to sew handsew.
-Handsewing your hems and linings is a beautiful way to finish the inside of your garment.
-Read, and try it yourself.
-To celebrate Deborah sharing her knowledge with us, we are having a Giveaway.
-Read to the end of the post to know what we are giving away and how.
+Last week we let you know this post was late, but it was worth the wait.
+Today, on our Blog Tour, we have Deborah from Sprouting Jube Jube.
+She will teach you how to hand-sew.
+Hand sewing your hems and linings is a beautiful way to finish the inside of your garment.
+Please read, and try it yourself.
+To celebrate Deborah sharing her knowledge with us, we are having a giveaway.
+Please read to the end of the post to know what we are giving away and how.

 Hand sewing using the Amare Dress & Tunic pattern by Sofilantjes

 Hi, I’m Deb of Sprouting JubeJube, and today I’m going to share a couple of secrets of hand sewing.
 I used Amare Dress and Tunic pattern by Sofilantjes to show you the blind hem stitch and the ladder stitch.

 It’s always so tempting to find shortcuts to finish a garment a little faster, but in all honesty, I love hand sewing.
 It is very calming to sit and take the time to hand-sew with a hot cup of tea or coffee.